stevencombs/retrocombs.github.io/_drafts/2020-06-20-retrocombs-plus4-chapter3-software.md

     > For both the `LOAD` and `SAVE` command, you press `RS` to stop the process.
 For `SAVE`, press `RS` first then press stop on the datasette.

 6. Diskette ([Commodore 1551](https://www.c64-wiki.com/wiki/Commodore_1551) that was parallel rather than serial like the 1541/81.
-Format was not backward capatible - Uses a 5¼ inch diskette 💾 to load and save programs.
+Format was not backward compatible - Uses a 5¼ inch diskette 💾 to load and save programs.
 Let's give it a try:

     Load a program on diskette: